glensouza/3DS-MAUI-Workshop-2023/Day2/1-Create-New-Solution.md

 We will be creating a solution with re-usable code in different projects that will run on multiple platforms.
 We will be using Visual Studio 2022 for this workshop.
 You can download it from [here](https://visualstudio.microsoft.com/downloads/).

-## Console App to act as test harness

-We will be creating a console app to act as a test harness for our code.
-This will allow us to test our code without having to deploy it to a device or emulator.

-1. Open Visual Studio 2022
-1. Select **Create a new project**
-1. Select **Console App (.NET)** from the list of templates
-1. Name the project **TestHarness**
-1. Since it is the first project in the solution, name the Solution **BestPicture**
-1. Make sure the Framework is set to .NET 7.0
-1. Click **Create**

 ## Class Library for shared code

 1. Right-click on the Solution